Accessing Access Control

-Co-operation on the software level not only provides a unified interface, making it more convenient for the end user to manipulate the system but also allows proactive scenarios to be set up to operate system-wide.
+Co-operation on the software level not only provides a unified interface, making it more convenient for the end-user to manipulate the system but also allows proactive scenarios to be set up to operate system-wide.
 Events generated by one component trigger a response in another part.
 This happens automatically, without human control, but with human confirmation or supervision, if required.
-This saves a lot of time and minimizes effect from human error and potentially negative effect from social engineering, thus mitigating security risks.
+This saves a lot of time and minimizes the effect of human error and potentially negative effects from social engineering, thus mitigating security risks.
 You just cannot collaborate with the camera, making it possible to sneak into a classified installation, as you could do with a human guardsman.

-In light of the above-mentioned facts, it seems evident that making a video management software work together with access control system provides benefit for the customer.
+In light of the above-mentioned facts, it seems evident that making a video management software work together with an access control system provides benefits for the customer.
 So what does Luxriot EVO offer in this regard?

 Unified Interface and Proactive Security Measures

-Luxriot EVO software offers a two-way integration with several access control systems, including Keri Systems and Feenics.
-Both EVO S and EVO Global license editions support this feature without any limitations.
+Luxriot EVO software offers two-way integration with several access control systems, including:

 At the configuration stage, it is the reader list that you receive: EVO servers obtain the reader information from the access control systems and bind it to doors in the EVO configuration.
 Exact messages from the readers may depend on the integration, so the available information may vary from system to system.
 Further, these data can be used to generate events in the Event & Action Configurator and bind them to different actions.
 For instance, such a setup fits the scenario when you need to receive notifications of unauthorized persons trying to access a specific location.
 Using actions, you can also send triggers back to the access control software, changing the door status.